Amin-Sha/AminSha.github.io/README.md

-My Personal Portfolio built completely using Html, CSS and a little bit of Javascript.
+My Personal Portfolio built using HTML, CSS and a little bit of JavaScript.